 Dr. Moss attended American University as a student in the Washington Semester Program (2004).
 Subsequently, Dr. Moss obtained a Bachelor’s degree in Criminal Justice, with a minor in Psychology, from Baldwin Wallace University (2005).
-He subsequently earned a Master’s degree in Public Administration, with a focus on General Management and Leadership, from Cleveland State University’s (CSU) Maxine Goodman Levin College of Urban Affairs (2007).
-At the age of 28, Dr. Moss made history becoming the youngest African-American at Cleveland State University to earn a Ph.D.
-(2011) from the Urban Studies and Public Affairs doctorate program.
-In this prestigious program, Dr. Moss intensely studied Leadership and Generation Y Career Development through a rigorous academic lens.
+He then earned a Master’s degree in Public Administration, with a focus on General Management and Leadership, from Cleveland State University’s (CSU) Maxine Goodman Levin College of Urban Affairs (2007).
+At the age of 28, Dr. Moss made history by becoming the youngest African-American male at Cleveland State University to earn a Ph.D.
+(2011) from the Urban Studies and Public Affairs’ doctorate program.
+In this prestigious program, Dr. Moss intensely studied Leadership and Millennials through a rigorous academic lens.

-With a goal to reach the masses, in addition to volunteering regularly, Dr. Moss hosted a weekly radio segment on the Good Life Inspiration Show.
+With a goal to reach the masses, in addition to volunteering, Dr. Moss hosted a weekly radio segment on the Good Life Inspiration Show.
 The name of his segment was Change Your Mind, Change Your Life.
 Dr. Moss used this radio show segment as a platform to share powerful and life-changing words of wisdom and positive stories with the world.

 Awards, Recognition, and Honors